 Figure 11 illustrates how Cygnus' Least Loaded load balancing strategy reacts as the number of clients and servers increased.
-This figure illustrates how Cygnus' Least Loaded strategy incurs certain overhead compared with the Round Robin and Random strategies.
-This overhead included (1) taking into account member loads, (2) rejecting some members during member selection, and (3) shedding loads when some servers become overloaded.
+Although this figure show that scalability improved, the overhead of introducing the Least Loaded strategy is nontrivial when it is configured to be fully adaptive.
+In this case, Cygnus must (1) take into account member loads, (2) reject some members during member selection, and (3) shed loads.